ibm-cloud-docs/netezza/authentication/awsiam_autnentication.md

     ```
     {: codeblock}

-AWS users can authenticate without `mfa-code` using `nzsql`.
+AWS users can authenticate without `mfa-code` by using `nzsql`.
 {: note}

 ## Disabling AWS IAM authentication
 {: #disabling_awsauthentication}

-Run the following query to disable AWS IAM external authentication system from web console or nzsql client or any client of your choice.
+Run the following query to disable AWS IAM external authentication system from web console or `nzsql` client or any client of your choice.

  ```sql
  DEREGISTER EXTERNAL AUTHENTICATION SYSTEM 'AWSIAM';